cs3216/cs3216.github.io/coursework/mobile/index.md

 2. **Server** - The server runs on the cloud and serves data to the client.
    For example, transactions on an e-commerce app are requested by the client and processed on the server.
-Often, heavier computations such as video transcoding are also handed by the server because the computational power of mobile web browsers are limited.
+Often, heavier computations such as video transcoding are also handled by the server because the computational power of mobile web browsers are limited.

 3. **Database** - The database does exactly what we would expect of it